surajdivekar17/surajdivekar17/README.md

 - 👋 Hi, I’m surajdivekar
-- 👀 I’m interested Programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning BE (IT)
+- 🌱 I’m currently Pursuing  BE (IT)
 - 💞️ I’m looking to collaborate on placements
 - 📫 How to reach me @surajdivekar17@gmail.com